VaishnaviNandakumar/terra/README.md

 2. **New services**: Create in `backend/services/`
 3. **New components**: Add to `src/components/`
 4. **New pages**: Create route components in `src/components/`

-## Future Enhancements

-- User authentication and file management
-- Analysis dashboard with charts and insights
-- Support for more file formats
-- Batch processing capabilities
-- Data visualization components
-- Export to multiple formats (JSON, Excel)

-## Technologies Used